Richard Carpenter (musician): Personal life

-In 1984, Carpenter married his non–blood related cousin, Mary Rudolph.
+Richard dated Maria Luisa Galeazzi (Cooper), Karen's hair and makeup artist, for several years in the '70s.
+In 1984, Carpenter married his first cousin (by adoption), Mary Rudolph.
 Her brother, Mark Rudolph, was the Carpenters' road manager as well as the radio call-in "contestant" in the [Oldies] "Medley" on the album Now & Then (1973).
 The couple had been dating since the late 1970s.
 A young Mary made a cameo appearance in the Carpenters' promotional video for the song "I Need to Be in Love" (1976).

-Richard and Mary Carpenter have five children: Kristi Lynn (the name Karen would have given to a daughter) was born on August 17, 1987; Traci Tatum on July 25, 1989; Mindi Karen (named after her late paternal aunt) on July 7, 1992; Collin Paul on July 20, 1994; and Taylor Mary on December 5, 2000.
-The family resides in Thousand Oaks, California, and Richard and the children sometimes perform music together at various Carpenter-related events.
+Richard and Mary Carpenter have five children: Kristi Lynn (the name Karen would have given to a daughter) was born on August 17, 1987; Traci Tatum on July 25, 1989; Mindi Karen on July 7, 1992; Collin Paul on July 20, 1994; and Taylor Mary on December 5, 2000.
+The family resides in Thousand Oaks, California and Richard and the children sometimes perform music together at various Carpenter-related events.

-Carpenter is a Mopar automobile enthusiast, and original owner of a 1970 Plymouth Barracuda with the unusual 440 6-BBL V8 engine and automatic transmission package.
+Carpenter is a Mopar automobile enthusiast.